The Strange Story of John DeLorean’s Snowcat Factory Is Even More Bizarre Than the DMC-12

 "[DeLorean] didn't provide really any leadership, nor did he give us any money to operate on.
 It was all a cash cow for him," Smart said.
 "I saw it from the inside handling the capital acquisition.
 And I saw the before and after.
 It was almost like the day he bought [LMC] it was full-speed-zero-rudder.
 You hit the throttle and the boat just goes wherever it wants to go, there's nobody guiding it.
 That was the feeling we had as the company."

 LMC finally met its fate in April 2000 when it filed for bankruptcy.
 Declining business during the '90s and increased competition in a niche market eventually caused the company to close its doors.
-The factory was demolished sometime between 2007 and 2009, but you can still see the outline of the the T-40's test track which the earth has yet to reclaim.
+The factory was demolished sometime between 2007 and 2009, but you can still see the outline of the the T-40's test track, which the earth has yet to reclaim.

 As for what could have been, look no further than that ski lift business Thiokol parted out at the same time it sold the snowcat operations to DeLorean.
 It was bought by former Thiokol employees Jan Leonard and Mark Ballantyne, who took charge and formed the Cable Transportation Engineering Corporation.
 The pair steered the business to success amid the '80s ski boom before merging with famed Swiss ski lift maker Garaventa in 1993, then again in 2002 with an Austrian company called Doppelmayr.
-Within 25 years, the company had become one of largest ropeway manufacturers in the entire world, with Jan Leonard as the president of the company's North American division.
+Within 25 years it had become one of largest ropeway manufacturers in the entire world, with Jan Leonard as the president of the company's North American division.

 And DeLorean Manufacturing Company?
 It's an empty corner lot.